Rodridan/Hurricane_damage-detector/README.md

 ![GradCAM](examples/gradcam.png)
 ### Sample Images by Prediction Category:
 ![Sample Categories](examples/samples_category.png)
-All gegerated outputs are saved as both .png and .tiff in the outputs/ directory.
+All generated outputs are saved as both .png and .tiff in the outputs/ directory.

 ## Acknowledgments
 Project developed as part of Constructor Academy AI Bootcamp, 2025.